gitpod-io/gitpod/components/scheduler-extender/README.md

 ### How can we use it?

-Unless a pod configures a particular scheduler, it will use the default one called `default`.
+Unless a pod configures a particular scheduler, it will use the default one called `default-scheduler`.
 We can see the scheduler used for a running pod executing `kubectl describe pods`.

 To indicate the use of the custom scheduler, the pod needs to contain the field `schedulerName: gitpod-scheduler` (the installer provides a field to set such value)